isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

 ---------------------------------------------------

 :isccmd:`sflq-pool4-del` and :isccmd:`sflq-pool6-del` can be used to delete an IPv4 or IPv6 SFLQ pool.
-It requires two arguments, ``start-address`` and and ``end-address``.
+They require two arguments, ``start-address`` and and ``end-address``.
 Only a pool whose range matches these values will be deleted and only if no other SFLQ pools overlap the range described by these values.
 If any overlapping pools are detected the delete will fail with an